Winnemucca Mountain

 Winnemucca Mountain is a mountain near the small city of Winnemucca in Humboldt County, Nevada, United States.
 It is considered to be the southernmost named summit of the Santa Rosa Range.
 A paved road ascends to radio facilities on the summit.

+On June 15, 2025, a human-caused wildfire burned on Winnemucca Mountain, which burned 2,321 acre and affected one structure.